Crowded Trades and Reversals

 Crowding should be read as a condition of susceptibility, not as proof that reversal is imminent.
 A market can remain crowded for a long time when liquidity remains serviceable, the narrative stays intact, and holders still have tolerance for temporary adverse movement.
 That is why crowding alone does not explain every top or every turn.

 The more precise point is that a crowded position becomes structurally fragile when the exit side of the trade is likely to be more synchronized than the entry side.
 That is what makes reversal risk asymmetric.
-Once conditions deteriorate, the market may discover that many participants were willing to enter the trade gradually, but far fewer are willing or able to absorb it on the way out.
+Many participants may be willing to build exposure gradually, but far fewer may be willing or able to absorb it on the way out once conditions deteriorate.

 FAQ